EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 1. The key is hashed.
 2. The group or bucket is decided using h1.
 3. The target slot or block is located using h2.
-4. If the slot contains our key already we just update it
+4. If the slot contains our key already you just update it
-5. If no slot contains our key, we look for an empty slot.
+5. If no slot contains our key, you look for an empty slot.
-6. If all slots are taken we jump to the next group
+6. If all slots are taken you jump to the next group

 #### Hash the key